What are the responsibilities and job description for the Deputy City Attorney II/III position at Los Angeles City Attorney's Office (CA)?

 - Writing Sample personally authored in the last two years.

-This position may qualify for up to three (3) days of telework per week.
+This position may qualify for up to 3 days of telework per week.

-221 N. Figueroa Street, Los Angeles.
-Position is subject to assignment at any location within the City of Los Angeles.
+The DWP Division is located at 221 N. Figueroa St., Suite 1000, Los Angeles, CA. Position is subject to assignment at any location within the City of Los Angeles.

 Appointment to this exempt position (non Civil-Service) will be subject to a two (2) year probationary period as required by Section 1050 of the City Charter.
 Successful completion of the two (2) year probationary period will result in tenure with the office.